-Given a decision to recommend a flat residential fee, the extent of the analysis required for residential parcels was to overlay all the residential parcels (4473) on the impervious data.
-A median value of 2710 square feet was determined (Figure 3).
-The Town Code assigns a value of 2800 square to the ERU which was based on the value initially used while Hillsborough was recently creating their stormwater utility.19
+Given a decision to recommend a flat residential fee, the extent of the analysis required for residential parcels was to overlay all the single family residential parcels on the impervious data.
+Median and mean values of 2710 and almost 3000 square feet were determined (Figure 3).
+The Town Code assigns a value of 2800 square to the ERU which is based on the value initially used while Hillsborough was recently creating their stormwater utility.